-- As a school, we participate actively in the STARS program, a medical-center based program that exposes secondary school students and teachers to best practices in basic and clinical sciences.
+- As a school, we participate actively in the STARS program, which exposes secondary school students and teachers to best practices in basic and clinical sciences.

 - Students from all programs assist with United to Serve, a spring health fair event held each year to educate underserved adolescents and their families about good health practices.

-- Through their participation in the Health Professions Recruitment and Exposure Program—HPREP—our students have the opportunity to educate and mentor high school students who have an interest in a health professions career.
+- Through their participation in the Health Professions Recruitment and Exposure Program – HPREP – our students have the opportunity to educate and mentor high school students with interest in a health professions career.

-- The Student Affairs Committee ensures that our student body makes a conscientious effort to meet a need of the community at least once a year by holding food or clothing drives for a targeted population.
+- The Student Affairs Committee ensures that our student body makes a conscientious effort to meet a community need at least once a year by holding food or clothing drives for a targeted population.